 Miles Davis’ professional career spans 50 years during which he was on top of almost every important innovation in jazz.
 Miles Davis impressed by his performance, recordings, and also by his choice of sidemen.
 Though not a guitarist, studying Miles Davis’ lines can take your jazz guitar soloing chops and creativity to the next level.

 Miles began playing the trumpet when he was 13 and had his first professional gig when he was 17.
 He was 19 when he played in Charlie Parker‘s band and at 23 he made his first influential album as a bandleader, Birth of the Cool.
-The list of following influential albums is simply too big to produce here.
+A list of following influential albums is simply too big to produce here.

 Getting picked to play in a Miles Davis band was like putting a dose of steroids in your musical career.
 The list of guitarists who played with him speaks for itself: John Scofield, Mike Stern, John McLaughlin, and Robben Ford.

 Miles Davis – So What